Pop Across the Pond: Girls Weekend in London, England

 Carnaby Street

 Pop out of your Soho hotel directly onto Carnaby Street, which originated in the 1960s as the heart of "Swinging London."
-The mod and psychedelic styles of yesterday have since evolved into a lively pedestrian area filled with ritzy shops, independent boutiques, and flagship department stores.
-The ideal home base for your London weekend itinerary, you can choose to do a bit of damage around this area whenever the moment is right, since this chic commercial strip is located just outside your front door!
+The mod psychedelic styles of yesterday have since evolved into a lively pedestrian area filled with ritzy shops, independent boutiques, and flagship department stores.
+The ideal home base for your London weekend itinerary, choose to do a bit of damage whenever the moment is right, since this chic commercial strip is located just outside your door!

-Be sure to pop into vintage-inspired RIXO, where splurge-worthy timeless silhouettes line the racks.
-Here you can get the London look and opt for a spiffy ensemble which reflects the city’s dapper sensibilities.
+Pop into vintage-inspired RIXO, where splurge-worthy timeless silhouettes line the racks.
+Here you can get the London look with a spiffy ensemble which reflects the city’s dapper sensibilities.

 Lunch — Mountain

-Assuming you’re feeling a bit hungry after your overnight flight across the pond, begin your girls weekend in London itinerary with small bites at the one Michelin star Mountain, located 5 minutes away by foot at the intersection of Carnaby and Beak Street.
-Potentially the most affordable Michelin meal you’ll ever have, these reasonably-priced Spanish tapas are perfect for sharing.
-The open-concept kitchen serves up the ideal side of people watching, and the cozy chic decor highlighting a curated catalog of wines makes this the perfect spot for a quick lunch!
+To curb post-flight hunger, begin this girls weekend in London itinerary with small bites at the one Michelin star Mountain, located 5 minutes at the intersection of Carnaby and Beak Street.
+The most affordable Michelin meal you’ll ever have, these reasonably-priced Spanish tapas are perfect for sharing.
+The open-concept kitchen serves up a side of people watching, and the chic decor highlighting a curated catalog of wines makes this the perfect spot for a quick lunch!

-During the late autumn afternoon of our visit, I began with a tangy Aperol pick-me-up paired with the deliciously spicy yet umami flavors of hot honey sopressatta toast.
-For my mains I dug into a spider crab omelette that tasted as rich as it sounds, and my carb of choice was smoky wood fired rice to top off this affordable gourmet meal!
+During the late autumn afternoon of my visit, I began with a tangy Aperol pick-me-up paired with the deliciously spicy yet umami flavors of hot honey sopressatta toast.
+For mains I dug into a spider crab omelette that tasted as rich as it sounds, and my carb of choice was smoky wood-fired rice to top off this affordable gourmet meal!

 Regent Street

-After lunch, continue strolling through London’s premier shopping destination on your next target boulevard, Regent Street.
-One of the first planned shopping streets in the world, this commercial landscape is home to a mix of high-street brands, upmarket boutiques, and posh department stores like Liberty, which carries high-quality, fashion-forward products from AGOLDE, FARM Rio, Isabel Marant and the like at more accessible price points than traditional luxury designers.
-It's a place where tradition and contemporary retail converge, and if you’ve ever seen London pictured during Christmas you’ve undoubtedly seen the extravagant angel lights strung across this historic street.
+After lunch, stroll through London’s premier shopping destination to your next target boulevard, Regent Street.
+One of the first planned shopping streets in the world, this commercial landscape is home to a mix of high-street brands, upmarket boutiques, and posh department stores like Liberty, which carries fashion-forward products from AGOLDE, FARM Rio, Isabel Marant and the like at more accessible price points than typical luxury designers.
+Traditional and contemporary retail converge here, and if you’ve seen London pictured during Christmas you’ve undoubtedly eyed the extravagant angel lights strung across this historic street.

-The distinctive curve lined with Grade II Regency buildings was intended to connect King George IV's residence at Carlton House with Regent's Park, and while you’re strolling around this bend be sure to explore must-see shops like Hamleys, one of the oldest and largest toy stores, and Burberry’s flagship location, an iconic British luxury fashion house know for their heritage plaid print.
+The distinctive curve lined with Grade II Regency buildings was intended to connect King George IV's residence at Carlton House with Regent's Park.
+While strolling around this bend explore must-see shops like Hamleys, one of the oldest and largest toy stores, and Burberry’s flagship location, an iconic British luxury fashion house know for their heritage plaid print.

 Buckingham Palace

-During the summer—from July through September when the presiding monarch is not in residence—the magnificent State Rooms of Buckingham Palace can be explored for £32 from 9:30 AM to 7:30 PM except on Tuesdays and Wednesdays.
-Explore 19 lavishly decorated rooms where the monarch entertains subjects and visiting dignitaries—state banquets, royal ceremonies, and the monarch's weekly audience with the Prime Minister occur in the same rooms you’ll be walking through!
+During summer—from July through September when the presiding monarch is not in residence—the magnificent State Rooms of Buckingham Palace can be explored for £32 from 9:30 AM to 7:30 PM except on Tuesdays and Wednesdays.
+Explore 19 lavishly decorated rooms where the monarch entertains subjects and visiting dignitaries—state banquets, royal ceremonies, and the monarch's weekly audience with the Prime Minister occur in these same rooms!
 Serving such important official functions, it’s no surprise that some of the greatest treasures from the Royal Collection furnish these hallowed halls.

-The Royal Mews and Queen’s Gallery are additional segments of the working royal palace which can be explored, however they have varying closure dates so be sure to check their respective schedules in advance!
+The Royal Mews and Queen’s Gallery are additional segments of the working royal palace to explore, however they have varying closure dates so check their respective schedules in advance!

 -